ezhang7423/research_project_2/README.md

 ## Installation

 Find and replace `research_project` with the name of your module.
+Rename the folder `research_project` as well.
+Do not use any dashes.
+Then delete this line.

 ```
 make install